 - Get feedback from peers and tutors

 Writing a Master’s dissertation is a challenging task.
-For many students, it will be the largest piece of coursework they’ve ever undertaken.
+For many students, it is the largest piece of research ever undertaken.

 This year, we're running the workshop series twice — once in the spring term and again in the summer — so you can attend whenever your submission date is.

 Workshops take place on QMPlus.
-Self-enrol on to the series here and you'll receive weekly updates with recordings of the workshops and resources to help you between sessions.
+You can register for the first session now and, once registered, you'll receive weekly updates with workshop recordings and resources to help you between workshops.

 *Includes Shut Up and Write session following the workshop.